ALPHYPSYCHE/Kubernetes/README.md

 	listen to port on the node and forward requests on that port, to a port on the pod that running the web application

 Services Types:
-	1.NodePort Service, 2.Cluster IP, 3.Load Balancer
+NodePort Service, Cluster IP, Load Balancer

+### Lets dive into these:

-1.NodePort Service:
+### NodePort Service:
 listen to port on the node and forward requests on that port, to a port on the pod that running the web application.
 NodePort Service makese an internal POD accessible on a port on the Node

  	TargetPort: were the service forwards the requests to.
 (In this case : POD IP, for example port is 80 & IP is 10.244.0.2) the cluster IP of service: service port is 80 & the IP is 10.106.1.12